Young people's wellbeing and mental health

 Right now, young people aren’t getting the help they need.
 They can struggle to access support from overstretched public services.
 Those on waiting lists for therapy can wait months or even years to be seen.
 It’s unacceptable.

-How we help young people struggling with emotional well-being
+How we help young people struggling with wellbeing and mental health

 We are there for those who can't access mental health services and are at high risk of developing a mental health condition if they don't get the support they need.
 If they're anxious about home life or stressed over exams, we listen.
 We help them understand their emotions, to take control of the situation and feel more confident.